Thevitebsk/4me/README.md

 * Find your file and submit it to your interpreter (unless if you're using R4ME, make sure to write the name for your `.4` file in the file name input section and hopefully your `.4` file is inside the interpreters path)
 * Oh cool you completed the Running a 4ME program tutorial.
 You can repeat from 2nd (or 3rd) step of this tutorial

-# "How can i contribute?"
+# "How can help this language?"
-by submitting an issue that is a bug request or something else.
+by submitting an issue that is a bug fix request or something else.
 I will hopefully answer your question if i have time